-Shakshuka is a super fresh tasting popular Mediterranean dish comprised of simmered chopped tomatoes with spices, peppers, and onions topped with baked runny eggs, feta, and fresh cilantro.
-Perfect for brunch, breakfast, or any occasion.
+Shakshuka is a delicious Maghrebi dish comprised of simmered chopped tomatoes with spices, peppers, and onions topped with baked runny eggs, feta, and fresh cilantro.

 - 4–6 eggs

-- 28 ounce can whole peeled tomatoes, roughly chopped
+- 28-ounce can whole peeled plum or Roma tomatoes, roughly chopped

 - 1/2 medium yellow onion, diced